asreview/asreview/docs/source/technical/overview_development.rst

 ASReview LAB ships with a documented Application Programming Interface (API) that provides models, data, and project management functionality.
-The rich set of functions, classes, and modules allow researchers and developers to develop custom workflows, integrate new algorithms, or embed ASReview functionality in larger projects.
+The rich set of functions, classes, and modules allows researchers and developers to develop custom workflows, integrate new algorithms, or embed ASReview functionality in larger projects.
 It is also the foundation for the higher-level interfaces of ASReview LAB.
 For detailed documentation, refer to the :doc:`API reference